 Endometriosis is an often painful condition affecting perhaps even 10% of the female adult population.
 In this article we will discuss what endometriosis is and mention a few ways to cope with the pain and emotional impact of endometriosis, using endometriosis treatments such as cognitive behavioural therapy (CBT) and hypnotherapy.
+I use hypnotherapy in particular at my London clinic for endometriosis pain.

 The word endometriosis comes from the endometrium, which is a lining of tissue inside the uterus.
 This tissue thickens during menstruation.
 When somebody has endometriosis the cells that make up the endometrium will in fact begin to grow and form in other parts of the body, often not far from the uterus, for example the fallopian tubes or pelvis.
 However, for some women, it can grow even in the lungs or other parts of the body.